-People ask me all the time why I resigned my commission as an Army Officer, considering I had 15+ years of service.
+People ask me frequently why I resigned my commission as an Army Officer, considering I had 15+ years of service.
 What was I thinking?
-Why would I give up my pension?
+Why would I give up my pension and benefits?
 Why would I walk away from a successful Army National Guard Officer career?

 In today’s post, I want to do my best to answer that question honestly and objectively.
-Please know that I don’t expect everyone who reads this post to understand my rationale or agree with me.
+I don’t expect everyone who reads this post to understand my rationale or agree with me.
 That’s perfectly okay.
 These views are simply why I made the decision that I did.

 First off, I did not make my decision to resign my commission a random or overnight decision.
-In fact, I spent two years thinking about it.
+In fact, I spent two years evaluating my options.
 I weighed the pros and cons.
 I analyzed it thoroughly.
 I calculated what my pension would be.
 I talked with trusted superiors and friends.
 I even talked to some retirees.
 I did my due diligence.
-So, it wasn’t some rash decision I made because someone upset me or because I had a bad day.
+It wasn’t some rash decision I made because someone upset me or because I had a bad day.
 It wasn’t an easy decision either.

-When I became an Army Officer in 2000, I made a vow from day one that I would never be one of the those folks “just doing time” or “waiting around to get my pension.”
+When I was commissioned as an Army Officer in 2000, I made a vow from day one that I would never be one of the those folks “just doing my time” or “waiting around to get my pension.”
 I promised myself that if my heart was no longer in it, I would resign, regardless of how much time I had in.

 Anyway, back to the topic at hand, here are the 8 reasons why I resigned my commission as an Army Officer.